 We are here to help you raise a reader.
-Because you want the best for your child, we invite you to begin a parenting practice which will benefit your child the rest of his or her life:
+Because you want the best for your child, we invite you to begin a routine which will benefit your child the rest of their life:

 Getting your child ready to read is getting your child ready to succeed in school.
 Schools deliver 85% of the curriculum using printed words in books, written words on chalkboards/white-boards and digitized words on computer screens.
-Reading is the most fundamental skill your child will use during his or her years as a student.
+Reading is the most fundamental skill your child will use during their years as a student.

 The ABCs of Getting Ready to Learn to Read

 Read aloud 20 minutes a day with your child.
 Form birth to age five, this enjoyable activity provides essential pre-literacy preparation before entering school.

 Ideally, at age five and before entering kindergarden, your child can: